Motorists, cyclists, pedestrians, and horse riders all have a right to use the road.

-With fewer places to ride, and increasing fuel prices you can expect to see more riders returning to riding on the roads.
-For many, driving on roads with horses may be a new experience.
+With fewer places to ride, and increasing fuel prices, more riders are returning to riding on the roads.

 You can be charged with dangerous driving if you do not behave appropriately around horses on the roads.